particle-iot/docs/src/content/reference/firmware.md

 When writing more than 1 byte, prefer `put()` over multiple `write()` since it's faster and it ensures consistent data even when power is lost while writing.

+The object data is first compared to the data written in the EEPROM to avoid writing values that haven't changed.

 ### clear()
 Erase all the EEPROM so that all reads will return 255 (hexadecimal 0xFF).